 In 2000, Juneau conservationist Mary Lou King granted her award from the Alaska Conservation Foundation to the Southeast Alaska Land Trust to assess the status of the Green Zone.
 With help from the City and Borough of Juneau, the Trust compiled the first comprehensive map detailing land ownership boundaries extending from Breadline Bluff to Sawmill Creek.
 In addition, willing land owners and public land managers submitted remarks about their existing individual programs and long-term plans or visions.
 The idea was to identify current and future trends, and act upon them to encourage partnerships that might enhance all interests.

-Since the publication of this report in the spring of 2001 a great deal of local enthusiasm has blossomed within the community.
-In March, three dozen landowners, managers, and users met to further discuss their visions, goals, and plans.
+Since the publication of this report in the spring of 2001, a great deal of local enthusiasm has blossomed within the community.
+The following spring, three dozen landowners, managers, and users met to further discuss their visions, goals, and plans.
 Meeting participants envisioned the area growing as a premiere recreation, outdoor education, and culturally/historically-rich destination for Juneau residents, visitors and youth.
-A collaboration was created between the CBJ Parks and Recreation Department and the State Parks and Outdoor Recreation Division forming an interagency strategy for management for the Amalga Meadows-Eagle Beach area.
-This agreement marks a commitment for future interagency communication for the betterment of the Green Zone.
+A collaboration was created between the CBJ Parks and Recreation Department and the State Parks and Outdoor Recreation Division forming an inter-agency strategy for management for the Amalga Meadows-Eagle Beach area.
+This agreement marks a commitment for future inter-agency communication for the betterment of the Green Zone.